-Ms. Deluhery actively engages with clients to comprehensively understand their goals, explore all available strategies and avenues, and develop a plan designed to achieve the most favorable results.
+A veteran trial attorney, Megan C. Deluhery actively engages with clients to comprehensively understand their goals, explore all available strategies and avenues, and develop a plan designed to achieve the most favorable results.

-Some of Ms. Deluhery's representative matters and experience include:
+Ms. Deluhery’s notable representative accomplishments include:

 - Obtained federal jury verdict in favor of a male student and his family for breach of contract, judicial order for temporary reinstatement and consent order for permanent reinstatement against a private preparatory school based on its mishandling of a disciplinary matter involving alleged sexual assault.
 The jury verdict came three months after the expulsion of the student.
 The case is the first known jury verdict in favor of an improperly expelled male student in the country since the 2011 guidance from the Department of Education.